Skip to content

 What to do if you are chosen for inspection

-Key tips for a smooth customs process
+Key tips for a customs process

-• Check beforehand if you’ll need to declare anything you’re flying with – finding out before you arrive at the airport can save you a headache and any unexpected fees
+• Check beforehand if you’ll need to declare anything you’re flying with – finding out before you arrive at the airport can save you a headache and any unexpected fees.

-• Try to pack any goods in an accessible way – it’ll be less annoying for you if customs officers can access them without having to damage the packaging, especially if your goods are gifts your taking back
+• Try to pack any goods in an accessible way – it’ll be less annoying for you if customs officers can access them without having to damage the packaging, especially if your goods are gifts

 Top tips for a smooth layover

-Anyone who has taken a connecting flight will tell you that the process of going through customs can be stressful.
-This is especially true if there isn’t much time between landing and having to get your next flight.
+Going through airport procedures can be stressful, especially true if there isn’t much time between landing and having to get your next flight.
+These next pointers will help your layover go as smoothly as possible.

 What to do if you’re running late for a connecting flight